curl/curl/docs/libcurl/opts/CURLMOPT_PIPELINING_SITE_BL.md

 # DEFAULT

-The default value is NULL, which means that there is no block list.
+NULL, which means that there is no block list.

 # EXAMPLE